 As one reads the Old Testament Scriptures from a Christian perspective one might be tempted to fault the unbelief of Abraham and Sarah in this situation.
 But I wonder if we are not like them in many ways.
 God has filled His bible with many wonderful promises and yet Christians so often don’t accept them, rely on them, or in practice don’t believe them.
 Maybe because we don’t see how those promises could actually come true.
 Some writers say that there are as many as 7,000 promises God has made in the bible.
 I don’t know how many there actually are but this I do know from God’s Word and personal experience; if God makes a promise He will keep it.
 The Apostle Paul said this, “For no matter how many promises God has made, they are ‘Yes’ in Christ.
-And so through him the ‘Amen’ is spoken to us to the glory of God” (2 Corinthians 1:20).
+And so through him the ‘Amen’ is spoken to us to the glory of God,” (2 Corinthians 1:20).
 To Abraham and Sarah the birth of Isaac was proof to them of the glorious God they served and his ability to do anything He wanted to do and fulfill every promise he would ever give them.
-To us as Christians the birth, life and ministry of Jesus on our behalf is all the proof we need of the ability of God to do whatever He wants to do and to fulfill every promise He has ever given.
+To us as Christians the birth, life, ministry, death and resurrection of Jesus on our behalf is all the proof we need of the ability of God to do whatever He wants to do and to fulfill every promise He has ever given. ("Daily Reflections On God's Word" Volume 1 by Dr. Chuck Davis).